bobverity/COVID_datavis/README.md

 See script *age_conditions.R*.

 We know that both age and the presence of certain underlying conditions (such as Diabetes, heart disease) are risk factors for death from COVID-19.
 But these two things are highly confounded, as people tend to develop more conditions as they age.
-This script attempts to pull this apart in a very basic way by looking at the age-distribution of deaths in those *without* any pre-existing conditions.
+This plot attempts to pull this apart in a very basic way by looking at the age-distribution of deaths in those *without* any pre-existing conditions, compared with those with at least one condition.

-Results indicate that age still plays an important role even in otherwise health individuals.
+Results indicate that age still plays an important role even in otherwise-healthy individuals.

 ![Age-distribution of COVID-19 deaths with and without pre-existing conditions](https://github.com/bobverity/COVID_datavis/blob/master/output/age_conditions.png?raw=true)